strimzi/strimzi.github.io/_posts/2023-02-27-opentelemetry.md

     bridgeContainer:
       env:
         - name: OTEL_SERVICE_NAME
-          value: my-otel-service
+          value: my-bridge-otel-service
         - name: OTEL_EXPORTER_OTLP_ENDPOINT
           value: "http://jaeger-host:4317"
   tracing:
     type: opentelemetry
 ```

-It is using the service name `my-otel-service` which will show up in the backend UI.
+It is using the service name `my-bridge-otel-service` which will show up in the backend UI.

 > The service name is specific to the operand you are using in order to group multiple traces together.
 You should use a different service name for any other operand (i.e. Kafka Connect, Kafka Mirror Maker, ...)